mgarada/Employee-Management-System/README.md

 2. Compile the program with a C compiler.
 3. Run the compiled program in a terminal or console.
 4. Follow the instructions provided by the program.

+## Credits
+This project was created by Mohammad Garada